qaisjp/comm2-report/chapters/30-impl/0005-libraries.md

 All of these concepts are implemented as TypeScript classes.
 Components and Directives can only interact with each other through services, and these services are _injected_ into the class via the constructor.
 This process is known as _dependency injection_ and it enhances software testing by allowing "dependencies to be mocked or stubbed out" [@DesignPatternsWhat].

+Note that every single module imports the `CommonModule` module from the Angular standard library.

+### Modules {#ec:modules}

+The modules that we created are:

+- AppModule - handles the entire application
+    - AppRoutingModule - handles routing for the entire application
+    - UserModule - provides a service to interact with all user _information_
+    - ProfileModule - provides components to interact with all user _profile pages_
+        - ProfileRoutingModule - handles routes relating to a user's profile
+    - ResourceModule - provides services and components that interact with all resources
+        - ResourceRoutingModule - handles routes relating to an individual resource
+    - AuthModule - provides services and components relating to user _authentication_
+    - OcticonModule - provides a directive to create "octicon" images across the website

+Routing is discussed in more detail in [@sec:routing].

 ## CSS frameworks

 We wanted a CSS framework that had the following properties: